NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 SBU's accounting degrees prepare graduates for diversified careers in the practice of public accounting, not-for-profit accounting, internal auditing, federal taxation, and general accounting management, all with a Christ-centered worldview in order to prepare the graduates to be servant leaders in a global society.
 This area offers two majors:

 SBU's business administration degrees provide students with a broad curriculum of study in business-related courses with a Christ-centered worldview, preparing them for diverse, ever-changing, global careers, and equipping them for continued education and service.
-This area offers eight undergraduate majors:
+This area offers nine undergraduate majors:

 SBU's Robert W. Plaster College of Business also offers a Master of Business Administration (MBA) graduate degree.
 The MBA program has been established to enhance the professional and personal development of the students, and provide the foundation necessary for occupational advancement.

 The Accreditation Council for Business Schools and Programs (ACBSP) has accredited the following programs within the Robert W. Plaster College of Business:

 The traditional business administration programs that are accredited include Management, Marketing, Economics/Finance, Public Relations, and International Business.